yaonasu/ii-excel-diff/README.md

 ## Trial

-Get the trial from Release.
+Get the trial from Releases.

 This software can be used for a 3-month trial period.